 Employers should not use their intranet as a substitute for consultation.
 An intranet can be used as part of the process for the sharing of information, but where there are contractual changes the employer must follow a proper consultation process before making the change, to protect from the risk of unfair constructive dismissal claims.

 Employers should also be aware that a lack of objection cannot be regarded as an acceptance, particularly if the effect of the change has yet to be felt.
-In Aparau v Iceland Frozen Foods plc IRLR 119 EAT the employee was issued with new terms and conditions that gave the employer the right to move her to another location.
+In Aparau v Iceland Frozen Foods plc IRLR 119 EAT the employee was issued with new terms and conditions that gave the employer the right to move them to another location.
 About a year later the employer decided to move the employee to another store.
-She objected and claimed constructive dismissal.
-The Employment Appeal Tribunal (EAT) rejected the employer's argument that, as the employee had worked under the new terms for about a year, she could be taken as having accepted them.
+They objected and claimed constructive dismissal.
+The Employment Appeal Tribunal (EAT) rejected the employer's argument that, as the employee had worked under the new terms for about a year, they could be taken as having accepted them.
 The EAT said that, where there is no immediate practical effect of a change, employers need to act with great caution before implying consent on the part of an employee.